 - After I purchase or hire the tools, how do I implement them, and train and manage my staff and workplace around the new tech solution?

-More than a few readers of this column might have the same questions, so I’ll take you through it.
-Let’s look at:
+More than a few agency principals might have the same questions, so let’s look at:

 - Defining the “right” agency tech tools